dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 1. **GRD** - This field is defined in ArcGIS as a “short integer” field and should only contain numeric values, typically ranging from 0 through 12, and sometimes -1 and/or -2.
 0 represents kindergarten, -1 or -2 would represent TK or PK (see discussion below).
 The District’s student data downloaded from the SIS may include a Grade or other named field, but the values in that field many times include characters other than numbers such as KA or KP, PK, or some other value of the District’s choosing.
 This type of data is not recognized for use with SchoolSite Pro and those values must be transferred or interpreted to include only numeric values in the GRD field.
 The GRD field with standardized grade values is critical to both the forecasting model and redistricting plans.

 2. **SCHL_CODE** - This field is defined as a “short integer” and contains the school ID or program ID number of the student’s school or program of attendance.
 It is critical that the ID number in the student table matches a corresponding point with the school ID in the schools point feature class (i.e. there needs to be a location where the student is attending school).
+  * Student cannot have 9999 in the SCHL_CODE field
+  * Students cannot be coded to school code 0.
+For example, a student cannot have SCHL_CODE = 0.

-3. **STUTYPE** - This field is used to identify certain types of students that will be excluded or optionally included in the enrollment projection model as well as students that will be excluded from boundary planning (i.e. a particular group of students don’t move during a boundary change).
+3. **STUTYPE** - This field is used to identify certain types of students that will be excluded or optionally included in the enrollment forecast model as well as students that will be excluded from boundary planning (i.e. a particular group of students don’t move during a boundary change).
 The STUTYPE field is defined as a “text” field of 2 characters in length.

 # STUTYPE Field Explained:
 The STUTYPE field contains numerous two-letter code values to identify and standardize various types of students, whether they are special education, pre-kindergarten, home study, etc.  The reason these students are identified with a STUTYPE code is because certain students may or may not take classroom space which is relevant to the discussion of forecasts and facility needs, and in other instances certain types of students may need to be identified as not being moved in certain redistricting scenarios (i.e. special day class in self-contained classrooms).